AbdallahRdf/vanillaJs-Calculator/README.md

-# vanillaJs-Calculator
+# Calculator
-Calculator created only vanilla javascript
+Calculator created only using vanilla javascript